 Know When to ask for help

-A long time ago I wrote this post called Asking for Help, while it's not my best blogging work, I think there is a lot of truth to the advice given there.
 Sometimes you need to suck it up, go to your professors office hours, and talk about your issues.
-It's so easy to just avoid the situation or look away and let the anxiety pile on, but that is not the best thing to do.
+It’s so easy to just avoid the situation or look away and let the anxiety pile on, but that is not the best thing to do.
 Instead, go to your professors office hours, a tutor, or even a student who understands the concepts in class better than you.
 You need to know when to utilize the resources on your college campus.

 4. Keep your second semester plan in sight.

 In sight, in mind should be your motto when you make a second semester plan.
-Don't just make all of these goals and forget about them.
+Don’t just make all of these goals and forget about them.
 You are bound to find them one day and be upset if you let this happen.
 Instead, keep your goals above your desk or as a laptop wallpaper.
-Make sure you can see your goals everyday so you can recommit to those goals and see how you can bring yourself one step closer to crushing them each day.
+Make sure you can see your goals every day so you can recommit to those goals and see how you can bring yourself one step closer to crushing them each day.

 My personal favorite way to keep my goals in sight is to either make them a wallpaper using a site like Canva or to add a digital sticky note on my computer.
 If you like to physically see your goals though, I highly encourage buying a cute white board or you could purchase this adorable notebook from Minted so you can write your goals down, see them, and change them out as necessary.